 ● Creative work: Members can express themselves through creative work, including writing, blogging, art, music, and crafts.

-● Case management: Every Saffron Strand member benefits from “wrap-around” case management by professional staff who oversee individual health, social, and vocational needs, assuring that necessary services are obtained.
-Case management extends to personal budget advice, housing assistance, employment assistance, and help with higher education.
-Members can optimize access to any health and human services that they may receive outside Saffron Strand.
+● Case management: Every Saffron Strand member benefits from “wrap-around” case management by professionally trained staff who oversee individual health, social, and vocational needs, assuring that necessary services are obtained.
+Case management can extend to personal budget advice, housing assistance, employment assistance, and help with higher education.
+Members can optimize access to health and human services that they may receive outside Saffron Strand.

 ● Program evaluation and application of practice to research: On a quarterly basis, members evaluate and report on the relevance and responsiveness of the program to their individual challenges.
 Annually, Saffron Strand staff provide practice-to-research data and analysis in order to make changes in the program and inform our advocacy.

-● Education and collaboration: Saffron Strand’s experience and analysis of pragmatic solutions provides a strong base from which we can provide a range of information to inform policy decisions intended to reduce homelessness.
+● Education and collaboration: Saffron Strand’s experience and analysis of pragmatic solutions provides a strong base from which we can provide a range of information to inform policy decisions intended to reduce homelessness and poverty.
 We collaborate with county and municipal agencies, healthcare service providers, local businesses, and all community and faith-based groups working with homeless people.

 Professional Training and Public Education

-Each year, Saffron Strand organizes the national Homeless Workforce Conference to meet the urgent need for new thinking, collaborative approaches, and specialized professional training to help the homeless and others at risk of homelessness to re-enter the workforce for the long term.
+Saffron Strand also organizes the national Homeless Workforce Conference to meet the urgent need for new thinking, collaborative approaches, and specialized professional training to help the homeless and others at risk of homelessness to re-enter the workforce for the long term.

-Our employment-focused, annual educational event is unique in bringing together leaders in health care, housing, and employment to focus on increasing self-sufficiency among the homeless.
-Nationally recognized authorities and experts throughout the Bay Area come to Richmond.
-Conference participants come from every discipline and type of organization: Public agencies, non-profits, faith-based groups, private charities and foundations.
+Our employment-focused educational event is unique in bringing together leaders in health care, housing, and employment to focus on increasing self-sufficiency among the homeless.
+Nationally recognized authorities and local experts present and Conference participants come from every discipline and type of organization: Public agencies, non-profits, faith-based groups, private charities and foundations.
 By listening, learning, and networking, they discover they share many of the same challenges.
 They also discover they can collaborate in new ways to reduce duplication of effort and coordinate individual program strengths for greater effect.

-As many as 45 non-profits have participated in the event, which has been supported by up to 15 sponsoring organizations, including the City of Richmond as well as the Mayor’s Office of the City of Richmond, the West County Mayors and Supervisors Association, and the Contra Costa County Mayors Conference along with leading corporations, small businesses, and non-profit organizations seeking to reduce homelessness.
+Following the founding of Saffron Strand in Richmond, California, as many as 45 non-profits participated in the Conference, which was supported by up to 15 sponsoring organizations, including the City of Richmond as well as the Mayor’s Office of the City of Richmond, the West County Mayors and Supervisors Association, and the Contra Costa County Mayors Conference along with leading corporations, small businesses, and non-profit organizations seeking to reduce homelessness.

 Advocacy to Help the Homeless Get Back to Work

-Through the work of the Saffron Strand Center and the Annual Conference and other Saffron Strand events, we can reach out to Richmond and communities throughout the Bay Area with an informed, compassionate advocacy.
-Annual events include the Vigil for the Homeless and the Annual Awards for Reducing Homelessness which include an awards ceremony during the Advocacy Luncheon at the Annual Conference.
+Through the work of the Saffron Strand Center, the Homeless Workforce Conference, and other Saffron Strand events, we have reached out to communities nationwide with an informed, compassionate advocacy.
+Annual events in Richmond included the Vigil for the Homeless and the Annual Awards for Reducing Homelessness which included an awards ceremony during the Advocacy Luncheon at the Annual Conference.

 For more information contact firstname.lastname@example.org.